caktus/talks/tripython/opendata/opendata.rst

 - Release important government data allows citizen developers and entrepreneurs to turn them into new products and services
 - Available online and in a convenient and modifiable form
-- Released under terms that allow reuse, redistribution and mixing with ther data sets
+- Released under terms that allow reuse, redistribution and mixing with their data sets
 - Everyone can do it, no restrictions, non-commercial/education-only.
 Don't need to worry about the legal aspects.

 ----